ComputeStacks/docs/docs/user_guide/core-concepts/mail.md

 ---
 # How to send mail

-By default, none of [our images](https://hub.docker.com/u/cmptstks){: target="_blank" } include any kind of MTA.
+By default, most of [our images](https://hub.docker.com/u/cmptstks){: target="_blank" } do not include any kind of MTA.
+This means the default phpmailer, or sendmail, will not function.

-!!! danger ""
-    Some of our providers explicitly block port `25` on their container nodes, so even if you add an MTA to your container image, sending mail may still fail.

-In addition to the technical limitations, due to the lack of mail volume and other factors, mail sent from your container may fail to reach the intended recipient.
-For this reason, we advise all our customers to use a third-party SMTP service.
+However, beginning with our php7.4-based images, we now include postfix that can be configured to relay mail to your SMTP provider of choice.
+This means you no longer need to configure SMTP in your app, or install a wordpress plugin.

+You can learn more by viewing our php image on github: [github.com/ComputeStacks/cs-docker-php/tree/main/7.4-litespeed](https://github.com/ComputeStacks/cs-docker-php/tree/main/7.4-litespeed){: target="_blank" }

 Example SMTP services: